 The concept surrounds stormwater outlets being diverted to engineered wetlands for water treatment before being pumped into underground aquifers and stored for later use.

 Another option includes further reducing the amount of treated wastewater discharged into the Spencer Gulf by exploring the possibility of reusing water from SA Water’s sewage treatment ponds.

 In addition, Port Augusta City Council is keen to see a project by Acquasol established on the City’s outskirts.
-This would focus on an environmentally friendly, solar powered, desalination plant which would supply water to the City.
+This would focus on an environmentally friendly, solar-powered, desalination plant that would supply water to the City.

 While significant progress has been made with the use of treated sewage water, Council recognises there is still a long way to go.

-We consider the collection, treatment and storage of stormwater to be a major factor and goal in supporting sustainability and reducing the on-going high cost of water to Council, which ultimately impacts on rate payers.
+We consider the collection, treatment and storage of stormwater to be a major factor and goal in supporting sustainability and reducing the ongoing high cost of water to the Council, which ultimately impacts on ratepayers.